What is active recall?

 The German psychologist Hermann Ebbinghaus developed a formula based on that curve to determine the best time to review something.

-For example, they present you the information you need to retrieve at fixed time intervals, and then they show you less often until the information is absorbed into your long-term memory.
+For example, they present you with the information you need to retrieve at fixed time intervals, and then they show you less often until the information is absorbed into your long-term memory.

 For example, you can rely on spaced repetition when you come across grammatical structures that seem useful.